 The Macbeth Effect

-Think of Lady Macbeth’s line, “Out, damned spot!” and her fixation with cleaning her hands… or her guilty conscience.
-Shakespeare knew of our tendency to equate moral purity with physical purity.
+Think of Lady Macbeth’s line, “Out, damned spot!” and her guilty conscience.
+Shakespeare knew of our tendency to align moral purity with physical purity.

 3. Good stories connect us to others.